-- 4.2 County Highways For the avoidance of doubt the verge in question is considered to be part of the highway maintained at the public expense but it is not owned by the County Council.
-No objection to the proposals subject to conditions. - 4.3 Ministry of Defence No objection. - 4.4 Yorkshire Wildlife Trust No comment received As part of planning application 16/01540/FUL the Trust raised no objection.
-The submitted great crested newt (GCN) survey was considered to be acceptable.
-As long as a licence is obtained from Natural England before the development goes ahead and all the mitigation is put in place there should not be an impact on GCN.
-The developer should maximise the amount of semi-natural habitat suitable for wildlife and connect up hedgerows and field margins as much as possible. - 4.5 Contaminated Land Recommend condition. - 4.6 Yorkshire Water No objection Consideration should firstly be given to discharge to soakaway, infiltration system and watercourse.
-A water supply can be provided. - 4.7 Public comment Letters of objection from 17 local residents have been received (one resident has written more than once).
-The objections are on the following grounds: - The proposal is contrary to the Interim Planning Guidance and policies; - Lack of facilities in Newton-on-Ouse; - Precedent for other plots purchased for housing from Land and Property Bank; - The long term future of the RAF base is uncertain and should it be discontinued there would be a surplus of housing stock should no alternative use be found for the site: - No benefit to the local community; - The design and size of the proposed development does not conform to the character and appearance of the area; - Plot 1 is oversized compared with existing houses along Back Lane; - Impact on the existing residents of Back Lane and Bravener Court, including overlooking and loss of privacy; - Back Lane is narrow and cannot cope with traffic; it is clearly marked as 'Unsuitable for Motor Vehicles'; the access is unsafe and the proposal would
+- 4.4 Highway Authority No objection to the proposal subject to conditions.
+Advises that the verge on Back Lane is considered to be part of the highway maintained at the public expense but it is not owned by the County Council. - 4.5 Ministry of Defence No safeguarding objection. - 4.6 Yorkshire Wildlife Trust No comment received.

+(Officer Note: The Trust raised no objection to planning application 16/01540/FUL and the submitted Great Crested Newt (GCN) survey was considered to be acceptable for that proposal.
+The Trust advised that as long as a licence is obtained from Natural England before the development went ahead and all the mitigation is put in place there should not be an impact on GCN.
+It also advised that the developer should maximise the amount of semi-natural habitat suitable for wildlife and connect up hedgerows and field margins as much as possible.
+It is assumed that, had the Trust commented on the current application, it would have said the same.)

+- 4.7 Environmental Health Officer (contaminated land) No objection subject to a condition. - 4.8 Yorkshire Water No objection.
+Consideration should firstly be given to discharge to soakaway, infiltration system and watercourse.
+A water supply can be provided. - 4.9 Public comment There are 79 letters of objection (many residents have written more than once).
+The objections are on the following grounds: - The proposal is contrary to the Interim Planning Guidance and policies; - Lack of facilities in Newton-on-Ouse; - Precedent for other plots purchased for housing from Land and Property Bank; - The long term future of the RAF base is uncertain and should it be discontinued there would be a surplus of housing stock should no alternative use be found for the site; - No benefit to the local community; - The design and size of the proposed development does not conform to the character and appearance of the area; - New dwellings should be restricted to a single storey;

-- make it more dangerous for pedestrians and the increasing number of cyclists using Back Lane as part of a dedicated cycle route; - Impact on trees which are an integral part of the landscape; - Impact on the War Memorial; - Impact on the verges and the current use for vehicles parking there; deliveries to the proposed properties would mean more parked vehicles obstructing Back Lane and Sills Lane; and - Impact on protected species, wildlife and habitats, including hedgehogs, bats and great crested newts. - A number of trees would be lost to the new proposed development. - There are question marks over the ownership of the grass verges on Back Lane. - The access point is for agricultural use only. - There is no footpath at all, beyond Sills Lane, endangering adults, children and animals, who enjoy the tranquillity and peace that it affords villagers and visitors. - The additional traffic that the proposed development would bring, to an already busy village - 4.8 To the amended plans, there have been four letters of objection received.
-Three maintaining their objection to the proposed plans for the reasons outlined above.
-The other letter welcomes changes Plots 1 and 3 however states in overall terms, the revised proposals are still an over-development of the plot area, and are still inappropriate and not in keeping with the character of this part of the village.
+- Plot 1 is oversized compared with existing houses along Back Lane; - Impact on the existing residents of Back Lane and Bravener Court, including overlooking and loss of privacy; - Back Lane is narrow and cannot cope with traffic; it is clearly marked as 'Unsuitable for Motor Vehicles'; the access is unsafe and the proposal would make it more dangerous for pedestrians and the increasing number of cyclists using Back Lane as part of a dedicated cycle route; - Impact on trees which are an integral part of the landscape; - Impact on the War Memorial; - Impact on the verges and the current use for vehicles parking there; deliveries to the proposed properties would mean more parked vehicles obstructing Back Lane and Sills Lane; and - Impact on protected species, wildlife and habitats, including hedgehogs, bats and great crested newts. - A licence from Natural England should be secured before a decision is made on the application - A number of trees would be lost to the new proposed development. - There are question marks over the ownership of the grass verges on Back Lane. - The access point is for agricultural use only. - There is no footpath at all, beyond Sills Lane, endangering adults, children and animals, who enjoy the tranquillity and peace that it affords villagers and visitors. - The additional traffic that the proposed development would bring, to an already busy village